SenecaCountyOhio/SenCO-GIS-Guide/Guides/Parcel_Layer.md

 pull the parcel layer from the Tax Parcel App, create a backup of the now outdated parcel layer, and export a new feature class called "Current Parcels".
 The current parcels layer can be accessed at any time at "B:\\Projects\\Parcel Update\\Parcel_Update.gdb".
-This script is scheduled to run every night.
+This script was scheduled to run every night.
+Currently the previously mentioned script is not being used as the county engineer decided to change how the parcel layer is stored with the county.
+The new way of maintaining the parcel is under construction and should be created with the help of the county engineer.

 ## Data Integrity
 Parcels are a critical base layer for many GIS operations.
 Accuracy is of key